Ailko/csharpbook-en/boek.md

 This course is also offered to the "outside world".
-This online course will at all times be available to the students for free.
+This online course will be available to the students for free at all times.

-De gepubliceerde versies zijn identiek aan deze cursus.
+The published versions are identical to this course.

-Look on [ziescherp.be](ziescherp.be) where you can purchase this course in multiple ways (color or black and white, pdf or paper, etc.)
+Go to [ziescherp.be](ziescherp.be) where you can purchase this course in multiple ways (color or black and white, pdf or paper, etc.)

 ![](./assets/boeks.jpg)